-TRIP ITINERARY A WWF Sailing Voyage to the Galápagos Islands With Wendy Goyert, WWF Eastern Pacific Seascape Director July 29-August 7, 2026 ix hundred miles off the coast of Ecuador lie the volcanic Galápagos Islands, named for the giant tortoises that are among its most noted inhabitants.
-This archipelago is "a little world within itself" where blue-footed boobies, marine iguanas, and Galápagos penguins all shuffle beside us, unconcerned by human presence.
-Almost synonymous with Darwin, these islands are a symbol not only of change (evolution), but also of wildlife conservation.
-Join WWF Experts for an insider exploration of these enchanted islands while aboard the luxurious M/C Natural Habitat Petrel.
-We sail throughout the island chain, docking for relaxing beach walks, snorkeling opportunities, panga rides, and hikes with wildlife viewings at every turn.
-We will also visit the Charles Darwin Research Station, established by WWF in 1962 as one of WWF's earliest priority places, and have the chance to spend the night at a private giant tortoise camp for extra time with FERNANDINA ISABELA GALÁPAGOS ISLANDS SAN SALVADOR SANTA CRUZ SAN CRISTÓBAL EQUATOR these ancient animals.
+TRIP ITINERARY A WWF Sailing Voyage to the Galápagos Islands With Wendy Goyert, WWF Eastern Pacific Seascape Director July 29-August 7, 2026 WF is proud to offer a special Insider Journey that will highlight our long history and commitment to conservation in the Galápagos Islands.
+Join WWF Experts and Expedition Leaders and a small group of like-minded travelers for an exploration of the Galápagos Islands, its exquisite and varied landscapes, and wildlife GALÁPAGOS ISLANDS not found anywhere else in the world, while aboard the luxurious M/C Natural Habitat Petrel.
+We sail throughout these enchanted islands, docking for relaxing beach walks, snorkeling opportunities, panga rides, and hikes with wildlife viewings at every turn.
+We will also visit the Charles

+Darwin Research Station, established by WWF in 1962 as one of WWF's earliest priority places, and have the chance to spend the night at a private giant tortoise camp for extra time with these ancient animals.
 The island that was once home only to wildlife now welcomes 160,000 tourists annually and houses 30,000 people.
-For over 10 years, WWF worked to develop an effective waste management system on the islands and campaigned to educate inhabitants about recycling.
+For over 10 years, WWF GENOVESA SANTA CRUZ SAN CRISTÓBAL EQUATOR ISABELA SANTIAGO worked to develop an effective waste management system on the islands and campaigned to educate inhabitants about recycling.
 WWF also helped establish the surrounding marine reserve encompassing 50,000 square miles which helps protect marine wildlife like sea lions, sharks, sea turtles, and tropical fish.
-ITINERARY AT A GLANCE 10 Days Date Location Accommodation 1 July 29 Quito, Ecuador Patio Andaluz 2 July 30 Exploring Historic Quito Patio Andaluz 3 July 31 Quito, San Cristobal, Galapagos Islands-Board M/C Nat Hab Petrel 4 August 1 Española-Gardner Bay / Punta Suarez M/C Nat Hab Petrel 5 August 2 Floreana-Punta Cormorant / Devil's Crown / Post Office Bay M/C Nat Hab Petrel 6 August 3 Santa Cruz-Tortoise Breeding Center Natural Habitat's Private Tortoise Camp 7 August 4 Santa Cruz / Bartolome-Pinnacle Rock M/C Nat Hab Petrel 8 August 5 Genovesa-Darwin Bay / Prince Philip's Steps M/C Nat Hab Petrel 9 August 6 Santiago-Puerto Egas / Buccaneer Cove M/C Nat Hab Petrel 10 August 7 Santa Cruz-Black Turtle Cove / Disembark / Quito / Depart ITINERARY IN DETAIL Day 1, July 29: Quito, Ecuador Upon arrival at the airport in Quito, you are met by our local guide and transferred to the city's historic center, about an hour away.
+ITINERARY AT A GLANCE 10 Days Date Location Accommodation 1 July 29 Quito, Ecuador Patio Andaluz 2 July 30 Exploring Historic Quito Patio Andaluz 3 July 31 Quito, San Cristobal, Galápagos Islands-Board M/C Nat Hab Petrel 4 August 1 Española-Gardner Bay / Punta Suarez M/C Nat Hab Petrel 5 August 2 Floreana-Punta Cormorant / Devil's Crown / Post Office Bay M/C Nat Hab Petrel 6 August 3 Santa Cruz-Tortoise Breeding Center Natural Habitat's Private Tortoise Camp 7 August 4 Santa Cruz / Bartolome-Pinnacle Rock M/C Nat Hab Petrel 8 August 5 Genovesa-Darwin Bay / Prince Philip's Steps M/C Nat Hab Petrel 9 August 6 Santiago-Puerto Egas / Buccaneer Cove M/C Nat Hab Petrel 10 August 7 Santa Cruz-Black Turtle Cove / Disembark / Quito / Depart ITINERARY IN DETAIL Day 1, July 29: Quito, Ecuador Upon arrival at the airport in Quito, you are met by our local guide and transferred to the city's historic center, about an hour away.
 Settle into our boutique hotel in the heart of the colonial quarter, and enjoy dinner on your own this evening.
 Overnight Patio Andaluz